MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

         , index_type_desc
     FROM sys.dm_db_index_physical_stats(db_id('AdventureWorks2017'),object_id('person.address'),NULL,NULL,'DETAILED') ps
         INNER JOIN sys.indexes i ON (ps.object_id = i.object_id AND ps.index_id = i.index_id)
-    WHERE avg_fragmentation_in_percent > 50 -- find indexes where fragmentation is greater than 50%
+    WHERE i.name = 'IX_Address_StateProvinceID'
     ```

+    Comparing the results we can see the fragmentation dropped from 81% to 0.

-1. Re-execute the query from step 6 in the first task.
+1. Re-execute the select statement from the previous section.
 Make note of the logical reads in the **Messages** tab of the **Results** pane in Management Studio.
 Was there a change from the number of logical reads encountered before you rebuilt the index?

     ```sql
     SET STATISTICS IO,TIME ON